d48/mytestimony/README.md

 ## Todo

-1. Abstract api for db methods so can reuse for other collections in mytestimony db
-2. Begin ton integrate some design/styling and page interaction
+2. Begin to integrate some design/styling and page interaction
 	* buttons
 	* UI shading and highlights
 	* rollover and button events/animations
 3. Use var constant for PATHs or items that are reused throughout app <https://github.com/wprl/baucis/blob/master/index.js#L5>
 4. Set up Travis CI tests and continous integration for the site.
 Look into just running Jasmine test suite
+	* begin implementing tests for each method now, start off with one file for now
 5. replace templating engine to use doT.js <http://olado.github.com/doT/>
 	* integration with express found here <http://stackoverflow.com/questions/9207078/how-to-render-dot-js-templating-in-nodejs>